 - (1) Job Order or Annual Contracts may not be used for new construction.
 Job Order Contracts may only be used for repair, remodeling, or other repetitive work to be done according to unit prices.
 Job Order Contracts shall only be awarded to the lowest responsible bidder and shall be based on plans and specifications for typical work provided by the County.
 "Unit price" as used herein means the amount paid for a single unit of an item of work, and "typical work" means a work description applicable universally or applicable to a large number of individual projects, as distinguished from work specifically described with respect to an individual project.
-See Public Contract Code Section 20128.5.
-No task orders may be issued against a Job Order Contract after expiration of the term of contract. - (2) The Director may extend the term of a Job Order Contract for a period of six (6) months for the sole purpose of completing any work or project ordered by task order prior to the expiration of the original term of the Job Order Contract where work has already commenced on that work or project.
-No task orders may be issued against a Job Order Contract after expiration of the original term of the contract, except that work already ordered by task order prior to expiration of the original term of the JOC contract may be modified by supplemental task order so long as (a) the modification does not substantially alter the character of the work already in progress, (b) the changes ordered in all supplemental task orders do not result in an increase in cost of more than 25% in aggregate above that of the original task order, and (c) the supplemental task order does not extend the time to perform the contemplated work beyond six (6) months past the expiration of the original term of the JOC contract.
+See Public Contract Code Section 20128.5. - (2) No task orders may be issued against a Job Order Contract after expiration of the term of contract; provided, however, that the Director may extend the term of a Job Order Contract for a period of six (6) months for the sole purpose of completing any work or project already ordered prior to the expiration of the original term of the Job Order Contract when work has already commenced on that work or project.
+No new task orders may be issued against a Job Order Contract after expiration of the original term of the JOC contract may be modified by task order and commenced prior to expiration of the original term of the JOC contract may be modified by supplemental task order so long as (a) the modification does not substantially alter the character of the work already in progress, (b) the changes ordered in all supplemental task order, and (c) the supplemental task order does not extend the time to perform the contemplated work beyond six (6) months past the expiration of the original term of the Job Order.